Managing a corpus

 Adding signs to an existing corpus

 To add new signs to an existing corpus, go to “Menu” and select “Load corpus…”.
 This allows you to search your computer.
-Only files with the extension “.corpus” are available for selection.
+Only files with the extension “.slpaa” are available for selection.
 Click on a corpus that you would like to work on, and click “Open”.

 Alternatively, if you start transcribing a new sign without loading a corpus beforehand, you will get a warning message when you try to save the sign.
 You can load a corpus after the message (see 10.
 Saving a sign to a corpus).